Erect Architecture; LUC

 2012, Landscape Institute Awards, President's Award

 2014, Selwyn Goldsmith Award for Universal Design, Civic Trust Awards

 This was the first new building completed in the Olympic Park as part of the legacy phase of the 2012 London Olympic Games, housing a community space and park café adjacent to a natural adventure playground.

-In addition to providing structural design for the main building, the engineering also included the playground’s more formal structures and supervising of the load testing for its less-traditional elements, which included spliced tree trunk supports and protective barriers woven from natural branches.
+In addition to our team providing structural design for the main building, the engineering also included the playground’s more formal structures and the supervision of the load testing for its less-traditional elements, which included spliced tree trunk supports and protective barriers woven from natural branches.